A Quebec first:

 - Availability of raw materials

 Several evaluation tools are available.
 With this approach, the most risk-laden ingredients can be identified and a surveillance

 To prevent food fraud, several actions can be taken: adopting a supplier qualification program, maintaining good business relations with those qualified suppliers and establishing a sampling plan for raw material based on the vulnerability assessment results.
 The testing done on the samples must target the parameter which will guaranty or confirm ingredient authenticity.

 Finally, the vulnerability assessment and the monitoring plan must be dynamic.
 They must be reviewed on a regular basis in response to new threat, changes in the market, new analytical methods and recent episodes of fraud.
 It must not be forgotten that fraudsters’ techniques evolve constantly!

-The innovation team of EnvironeX Group continues its development work in order to offer to the industry the following analyzes in the coming months:
+The innovation team of Eurofins EnvironeX continues its development work in order to offer to the industry the following analyzes in the coming months:

 - GMOs (soya, alfalfa, cotton, papaya, beet, zuchinni…)